New South Wales Police Force: Professional Development Network

+Professional Standards Command

+The Professional Standards Command (PSC) is a specialist unit within the New South Wales Police Force that reports to the Deputy Commissioner for Investigations and Counter Terrorism.
+It is responsible for maintaining and promoting standards of conduct, integrity, and performance across the organisation.

+The PSC’s primary objectives include strengthening professional standards, investigating serious allegations involving police officers, including criminal conduct, corruption, and other high-risk matters, and identifying patterns of behavior or systemic risks that may contribute to misconduct.
+The command also supports the consistent and effective management of personnel.

+To achieve these objectives, the PSC undertakes a range of functions.
+It provides advice and review services in relation to investigations, critical incidents, complaint handling, and workforce management.
+The command applies investigative and intelligence resources based on risk assessment and prioritisation, ensuring that the most serious matters receive appropriate attention.

+The PSC also develops and uses intelligence to support integrity systems, including conducting audits, analysing trends, assessing probity concerns, and undertaking strategic research.
+In addition, it contributes to the development of policies, standard operating procedures, training programs, and guidance materials aimed at reinforcing best practice and professional conduct.

+The command serves as a key liaison point between the NSW Police Force and external oversight and partner agencies, including the Law Enforcement Conduct Commission (LECC), the NSW Coroner, the Independent Commission Against Corruption (ICAC), and the Office of the Children’s Guardian.

 Police Armoury

 The Police Armoury was established in 1872 and provides specialist engineering services, maintenance and supply of ammunition, firearms and weapons systems for the NSW Police Force.

 NSW Police Band

 The NSW Police Band was established in 1895 and is the longest-serving uniformed concert band in Australia.
 It today incorporates 10 different ensembles used for different activities.
 It is one of only two full-time police bands in Australia.

 NSW Police Pipe Band

 The NSW Police pipe band, founded in 1946, is an auxiliary unit of the Police band.
 Its first formal engagement was the Newcastle Centenary Celebrations in September 1947.
 During the early 1990s, the band was shut down as a cost cutting measure.
 Many ex-members went on to reform the band in an informal capacity during the ANZAC Day march in the early 1990s.
 It has participated in events such as the Royal Edinburgh Military Tattoo in Sydney.
 It is also stilled called upon to perform at attestation parades and national police Remembrance Day.